salesforcecli/cli-plugins-testkit/messages/exec_cmd.md

 # waitTimeNegative

-The given wait time on the command, "%s", cannot be negative.
+The wait time on the command, "%s", cannot be negative.

+# callTimeoutNegative

+The value for options.timeout, "%s", cannot be negative.